GoogleCloudPlatform/ops-agent/integration_test/README.md

 `labels` is an exhaustive list of labels associated with the metric.
 Each key in `labels` is the label name, and its value is a regular expression.
 During the test, each label returned by the time series for that metric is checked against `labels`: every label in the time series must be present in `labels`, and its value must match the regular expression.

-For example, if a metric defines a label `operation` whose values can only be `read` or `write`, then an appropriate `labels` map in `expected_metrics.yaml` would be as follows:
+For example, if a metric defines a label `operation` whose values can only be `read` or `write`, then an appropriate `labels` map in `expected_metrics` would be as follows:

 ```yaml
   labels:
     operation: read|write
 ```

-Exactly one metric from each integration's `expected_metrics.yaml` must have `representative: true`.
+Exactly one metric from each integration's `expected_metrics` must have `representative: true`.
 This metric can be used to detect when the integration is enabled.
 A representative metric cannot be optional.

 With `optional: true`, the metric will be skipped during the test.
 This can be useful for metrics that are not guaranteed to be present during the test, for example due to platform differences or unimplemented test setup procedures.
 An optional metric cannot be representative.

-`expected_metrics.yaml` can be generated or updated using `generate_expected_metrics.go`:
+`expected_metrics` can be generated or updated using `generate_expected_metrics.go`:

 ```
 PROJECT="${PROJECT}" \